-- Another simple-yet-affordable technique to attempt is called oblique illumination.
+- Another simple-yet-affordable technique to attempt is called oblique illumination microscopy.
 This technique can enhance the contrast of your viewing area and involves putting the filter tray only halfway in, thus allowing the light to only hit the specimen from the side.

 - Try using transmitted lighting (light from below the specimen, rather than above).
 This is in contrast to reflected lighting (light from above).
 You may have to get a separate adapter for your particular microscope, although many microscopes have lighting on both ends.